TartanLlama/tartanllama.github.io/_drafts/deduction-for-class-templates.md

 };
 {% endhighlight %}

 Since there's no argument deduction for that constructor, we need to explicitly specify the template arguments when constructing the `pair`, like `pair<int,float> a {0, 42.42};`.
+It would be handy to be able to write `pair a {0, 42.42};`, but that's not currently possible.
 The common solution is to supply a helper function which does the deduction for you:

 {% highlight cpp %}
 template <typename T, typename U>